ALTIBASE/Documents/Manuals/Altibase_trunk/eng/iSQL_Eng.md

 The command edit is provided for creating and editing files in iSQL.

-If you execute ed without parameters, a temporary file named iSQL.buf containing the most recently executed query statements will be created, and the following screen will be visible.
+If ed is executed without parameters, a temporary file named iSQL.buf containing the most recently executed query statements will be created, and the following screen will be visible.
 (To save space, only a few of the blank lines that would be displayed on the screen are shown here.)

 ```
 iSQL> SELECT sysdate FROM dual;